 Equine Joint Release and Realignment Applications – from an Osteopathic Perspective

-I recently attended a 2 day CPD at Rose Holistic Therapies led by Osteopath Louise Mauferon Vernet.
-Louise trained as an Osteopath in France, but has been based in the UK for over 14 years.
+I recently attended a 2 day CPD at Rose Holistic Therapies led by Equine Osteopath Louise Mauferon Vernet.
+Louise trained as an Equine Osteopath in France, but has been based in the UK for over 14 years.
 I have studied with Louise before, I attended a whole horse dissection that she ran a few years ago, and more recently I attended a CPD she held on Visceral and Cranial techniques, which was also hosted by Jo Rose.

 I have always liked the Osteopathy approach, it fits well with my ethos of treating the whole horse from a holistic perspective.
 And I also find Louise so engaging as a tutor, she is very enthusiastic about her subject and super knowledgeable.